saeed-omer/CV-Plots/README.md

-# Plots For Researc Paper
+# Plots For Research Paper
 All the plots given in image folder are plotted using python.